PghTechFest/pghtechfest.github.com/Speakers.md

 <p >Twitter: <a href="http://twitter.com/steveklabnik">@steveklabnik</a></p>
 <hr/>
 <h3 id="jayharris">Jay Harris</h3>
 <p >Jay is a code wrangler, software consultant, and president of Arana Software.
 He has been developing on the web for over 15 years, since the Blink tag lured him away from Visual Basic 3 in 1995.
 With a career focus on user experience, he has a passion for practices that improve quality and usability, and is an expert in continuous integration and in performance analysis and optimization.
-Jay is also an active contributor and speaker in the developer community, a Microsoft MVP in C#, ASPInsider, INETA Mentor, and an organizer of many conferences and user groups in the Ann Arbor area.
+Jay is also an active contributor and speaker in the developer community, a Microsoft MVP in C#, ASPInsider, INETA Mentor, and an organizer of many conferences and user groups in the Ann Arbor area.<br/>
 Originally from Rochester, New York, he and his wife, Amy, have lived in Michigan since 2003.
 They like Michigan, but still consider themselves tourists, and probably always will.</p>
 <p >Blog/Website: <a href="http://www.cptloadtest.com">http://www.cptloadtest.com</a></p>
 <p >Twitter: <a href="http://twitter.com/jayharris">@jayharris</a></p>